lacework/terraform-azure-ad-application/examples/default-ad-application/README.md

 # Default AD Application to Integrate Azure Tenant and Default Subscription
 The following example shows how to deploy a new Azure AD application to integrate an Azure Tenant and select subscriptions with Lacework.
-This example as provides examples of configuring the integration with module inputs.
+This example provides examples of configuring the integration with module inputs.

 ```hcl
 terraform {